 What is the Edinburgh International Film Festival?

-The Edinburgh International Film Festival (EIFF), established in 1947, is the world's oldest continually running film festival.
-Audiences, filmmakers and actors come together over this week-long celebration of world class cinema, screening World and UK Premieres, retrospective classics and new genre films at Midnight Madness.
+The Edinburgh International Film Festival (EIFF) has been bringing audiences, filmmakers and actors together since 1947.
+Over the course of a week, it screens world and UK premieres, retrospective classics and new genre films at Midnight Madness.

 A group of three people smiling at the Edinburgh International Film Festival